 Start-up funding for this website was generously provided by the Maurice Amado Foundation.

-–– Chris Silver, Segal Family Assistant Professor in Jewish History and Culture, McGill University; and curator, Gharamophone.com
+–– Christopher Silver, Segal Family Assistant Professor in Jewish History and Culture, McGill University; and curator, Gharamophone.com